 Chlorophyll & Chlorella

-Chlorella on the other hand, is considered brain food.
-Chlorella provides a wide array of vitamins, minerals and amino acids, as well as being the highest-known source of chlorophyll.
+Chlorella, on the other hand, is considered brain food.
+Chlorella provides a wide array of vitamins, minerals, and amino acids, as well as being the highest known source of chlorophyll.
 While these are all beneficial, the greatest value of chlorella lies in a fascinating ingredient called Chlorella Growth Factor (CGF).
-This is a powerful natural immune enhancer, rich in DNA and RNA along with amino acids, vitamins and minerals.
-Up to 15% of chlorella is pure RNA and DNA, so it has an incredibly high percentage of immune enhancing sugars that contribute to it’s astounding health benefits.
+This is a powerful natural immune enhancer, rich in DNA and RNA along with amino acids, vitamins, and minerals.
+Up to 15% of chlorella is pure RNA and DNA, so it has an incredibly high percentage of immune enhancing sugars that contribute to its astounding health benefits.

 CGF is a nucleotide-peptide complex derived from a hot water extract of chlorella.
 It is made mostly of nucleic acid derivatives.
 Researchers have discovered that CGF is produced during the intense photosynthesis that enables chlorella to grow so fast.
-Each cell multiplies into four new cells about every 20 hours, and CGF promotes this rapid rate of reproduction.
-Experiments with microorganisms, animals and children have shown that CGF promotes faster than normal growth without adverse side effects, and in adults, it appears to enhance RNA/DNA functions responsible for production of proteins, enzymes and energy at the cellular level, stimulating tissue repair and protecting cells against some toxic substances.
+Each cell multiplies into four new cells about every 20 hours and CGF promotes this rapid rate of reproduction.
+Experiments with microorganisms, animals and children have shown that CGF promotes faster than normal growth without adverse side effects, and in adults, it appears to enhance RNA/DNA functions responsible for the production of proteins, enzymes and energy at the cellular level, stimulating tissue repair and protecting cells against some toxic substances.
 Also, chlorophyll gives up its magnesium to be converted to blood hemoglobin by adding an iron molecule.
-Thus chlorella is effective against anemia and stimulates the productions of red blood cells in the body.
+Thus, chlorella is effective against anemia and stimulates the productions of red blood cells in the body.

 Chlorella stimulates the activity of T-cells and macrophages by increasing interferon levels thus enhancing the immune system’s ability to combat foreign invaders whether they are bacteria, viruses, chemicals or foreign proteins.
 This is a great detoxification and immune support.
 Additionally, chlorella growth factor causes lactobacillus to grow 4 times its normal rate, accelerates the growth of damaged tissue, and is good for constipation.
 It’s also a powerful detoxification aid for heavy metals and other pesticides.
-It aids in the breakdown and removal of persistent hydrocarbon and metallic toxins such as DDT, PCB, mercury, cadmium and lead. (source: Biotics Research, Clinical Reference Guide) Caution: Do not use in high doses if you have kidney or liver problems, support both kidney and liver detox pathways first.
+It aids in the breakdown and removal of persistent hydrocarbon and metallic toxins such as DDT, PCB, mercury, cadmium and lead. (source: Biotics Research, Clinical Reference Guide) Caution: Do not use in high doses if you have kidney or liver problems; support both kidney and liver detox pathways first.
 Not everyone is ready physiologically to jump into detox with products like these, please assess your own ability to detox or consult with a practitioner.

 Protein & Whey Powder